polterguy/polterguy.github.io/index.md

 Magic is built in .Net Core, and allows you to add C# controllers to it easily.
 It's a highly modular architecture, allowing you to intercept its core, using adapters and triggers.

+## License

+Although most of Magic's source code is publicly available, it is not Free Software or Open Source, and I do charge a fee for commercial usage.
+[Read more here](https://gaiasoul.com/license-magic/).

 [Getting started with Magic](/getting-started)

 [![Build status](https://travis-ci.org/polterguy/magic.svg?master)](https://travis-ci.org/polterguy/magic)